 - identify the appropriate delegated power;

-- examine the delegation schedule to become familiar with the delegation, its authority and any limitations/conditions;
+- examine the delegation schedule to become familiar with the delegation, its authority and any limitations/conditions on the exercise or scope of the power or function;

-- refer to the relevant section of the authority or legislative basis;
+- refer to the relevant legislative provision which creates the power or function;

 - make a decision given the available facts and supporting information.

-Before exercising any power or function the delegate must also consider whether the matter is of such importance or possesses special features that it should be submitted to a delegate at a higher level to consider.
+Before exercising any power or function the delegate must also consider whether the matter is of such importance or possesses certain unique features that it should be submitted to a delegate at a higher level, or to the Secretary.

 Structure of delegations

-The Secretary’s delegations are set out in schedules that provide a reference for delegates to identify if they have the delegated authority to make a decision in relation to a particular matter.
-Each delegation is numbered and the following information is included in the schedule:
+The Secretary’s delegations are set out in schedules to the current instruments of delegation and enable delegates to determine if they have the delegated authority to make a decision in relation to particular matters.
+Each delegation has a reference number and contains the following information: